ddeutils/ddedocs/docs/basics/data_warehouse/dwh-kimball-approach.md

 Despite these limitations, the DDM technique has proved to be one of the simplest and most efficient techniques to handle data in Data Warehouses to date.

+## Advantages

+Kimball's architecture has several advantages.

+* Simplicity and speed: Kimball's architecture is significantly easier and faster to construct and establish.
+* Understandable: Non-technical and technical staff both may understand the dimensional data model.
+* Relevancy: Kimball's bottom-up methodology, unlike Inmon's, makes all data linkages relevant to the business needs.
+* Engineering team needs: In comparison to Inmon's technique, Kimball requires fewer engineers with less specific technical abilities to set up and operate the data warehouse.

+Good fit for:

+* Medium-to-large number of data sources
+* Centralized data teams
+* End-use case for data is primarily around business intelligence and providing insights
+* Teams that want to create an easily navigable and predictable data warehouse design

+## Disadvantages

+Kimball's architecture has some drawbacks.

+* Data redundancy: There is more data redundancy and hence a higher likelihood of errors since data is fed into a dimensional model.
+* No single source of truth: Data marts are used to design and organise data in the data warehouse.
+When combined with data redundancy, Kimball's architecture prevents the company from having a single source of truth.
+* Less adaptable: Kimball's architecture is less flexible and adaptable to modifications when data demands change, business requirements vary, and incoming data sources alter their payloads.
+* Incomplete: The strategy taken begins (and concludes) with important business processes.
+As a result, it does not provide a complete 360-degree picture of business data.
+Instead, it helps report on particular subject areas in the corporate world.

 ## What is Multi-Dimensional Data Model in Data Warehouse?